-Shoreline Metro sets the TAM performance target to allow for 36 percent of revenue vehicles to pass beyond useful life.
-This target was set higher than the 29 percent listed in the above table because two additional heavy duty buses are expected to pass beyond their useful life in 2019.
-Shoreline Metro is aggressively attempting to replace its fleet through various grant programs in order to lower the revenue vehicle performance target percentage over time.
+Shoreline Metro sets the TAM performance target to allow for 35 percent of revenue vehicles to pass beyond useful life.
+This target was set slightly higher than the 34 percent listed in the above table due to rounding.
+Shoreline Metro is aggressively attempting to replace its fleet through various grant programs in order to lower the revenue vehicle performance target percentage over time, and the 2020 - 2023 TIP was recently amended to include several of these bus replacements.
 In addition, Shoreline Metro sets the TAM performance target to allow for 0 percent of non-revenue vehicles to pass beyond useful life.